 Currently, the five leading languages are Chinese, Spanish, English, Hindi and Arabic.
-I was even more shocked to learn there were 7,358 languages spoken worldwide in 2009, according to Ethnologue.com.
+I was even more shocked to learn that there were 7,106 languages spoken worldwide in 2014, according to Ethnologue.com.

-Linguists estimate 90 percent of these languages are spoken by fewer than 100,000 people, but that is still a lot of languages uttered around our planet!
+The Worldwatch Institute estimate the top 100 languages are used by 90 percent of humanity, which are a lot of languages uttered around the planet!
 Of course, this was not always the case.

 According to Genesis 11:1, there was a time when everyone on earth spoke only one language.
 It makes sense if human life started with one man and one woman that there was only one language in the beginning.

 But Genesis 11:4-8 tells us God confused the language of humans who set out to build a city and tower to make a name for themselves, causing them to scatter and fulfill His purpose to fill the earth.

 Since that time, however, languages have multiplied and the population of the planet has soared to more than 7 billion people, which brings us current with the God who set these things in motion, and His purpose for over 7 billion people speaking over 7,000 different languages.
 What purpose is that?